KelvinHere/Yoga_Milestone_4/README.md

 A quick review of features on the site, more detailed descriptions further down.

 - **User can**:
-    - Register / Sign In / Signout / Confirm Email / Reset Password
+    - Register / Sign In / Signout / Confirm Email / Retrieve Password
     - View their profile
         - Edit their profile
         - Request to become an instructor